qurusales/qurusales.github.io/_products/qis.md

 ---

-The Quru Image Server, or QIS, is a truly wonderful product.
+The Quru Image Server (QIS) is the image server of choice for serious business demands, delivering perfect detailed images, cost effectively, at scale.

   <div class="grid clearfix">
     <a href="/products/qisforbusiness.html" class="qis_type" id="qis_for_business"> Business </a>
     <a href="/products/qistechnology.html" class="qis_type" id="qis_technology"> Technology </a>
   </div>

 -----

-Something else goes here...
+Browse the features of the image server from a marketing or technological perspective.